All Episodes

 U.S. media job cuts surged 88% in 2006 from the previous year, a downsizing trend expected to continue this year.

-The media industry slashed 17,809 jobs last year, nearly two-fold increase from the 9400 cuts in 2005.
+The media industry slashed 17,809 jobs last year, nearly two-fold increase from the 9,400 cuts in 2005.

 The figure was the industry's largest annual job cut total since 43,420 media job cuts accompanied the collapse of the technology bubble in 2001.

-have already laid off 2,000 employees in 2007, and we're just barely into the first month here.
+Media companies like the New York Times and Time Inc. have already laid off 2,000 employees in 2007, and we're just barely into the first month here.

 Wow, U.S. media jobs slashed 88%.

-Do you think it might have something to do with the fact that they're ignoring the uh needs of their audience?
+Do you think it might have something to do with the fact that they're ignoring the needs of their audience?

-Think it might have anything to do with the fact that the drive-by media is the one business in America where you, the customer, are not only always wrong, you are a blithering idiot.
+You think it might have anything to do with the fact that the drive-by media is the one business in America where you, the customer, are not only always wrong, you are a blithering idiot.

-And every suggestion or complaint you make is met with you just don't understand what we do.
+And every suggestion or complaint you make is met with, you just don't understand what we do.

 Audiences are down.

-Uh advertising is down, they're always complaining and whining and moaning about it.
+They're always complaining and whining and moaning about it.

 None of that's happening here.